 A few weeks ago, in those bygone days when Sean Spicer reigned in the White House pressroom and Reince Priebus was White House Chief of Staff, I wrote an op-ed called the Case for Janet Yellen.
 In it, I explained why Janet Yellen should be her own successor at the Fed, for a variety of reasons, not least the healthy norm of cross-partisan appointment at the Fed that has been honored with one exception since the 1950s.

-The Wall Street Journal accepted the piece, edited it, and then pulled it a few hours before publication–apparently the editorial board didn’t like it and vetoed its publication, for reasons that weren’t disclosed.
-I tried the New York Times, but, well, you know the rest: The Mooch, the resignations, a near-nuclear war with North Korea, an invasion of Venezuela?, the presidential defense of the KKK and neo-Nazis have made a debate about the finer points of Fed personnel seem almost quaint.
+At the time, it seemed like important news, but, well, you know the rest: The Mooch, the resignations, a near-nuclear war with North Korea, an invasion of Venezuela?, the presidential defense of the KKK and neo-Nazis have made a debate about the finer points of Fed personnel seem almost quaint.

 The maelstrom of unbelievable coverage has caused my friend Narayana Kocherlakota to say on Twitter that while he still believes Janet Yellen to be the best pick for Trump that she should reject any offer and prepare her resignation: President Trump’s imprimatur is too toxic, too likely to corrupt an otherwise extraordinary legacy.
 I’m not sure I agree, but I’m not sure I disagree, which leads me to this question: is there a duty to serve an immoral president?